Aira, brownie servant girl, rallies against the evil kraken's attempts to break her spirit

-Aira’s surprise turned to relief that this was all that they could throw at her.
+Aira’s surprise turned to relief that this was all they could throw at her.
 She stepped forward and shrieked in horror.
 She was about to fall.
-That dreadful moment when she hovered on the precipice with nothing to stop her plunging down span through her mind.
+The dreadful moment when she hovered on the precipice with nothing to stop her plunging down span through her mind.

 The plunge over the brink came both lightning fast and sickeningly slow.
 She saw dark, unfriendly thorns and rocks rushing closer but ever a long way off.
 The fall went on forever.
-Her body felt torn open and her head span feverishly.
+Her body thrummed with pain and her head span feverishly.
 Almost about to hit the rock, something kicked inside her, and she stepped back.

 She found herself again in the cell.
 Before her the darkness rippled.
 Circles of lurid colours rolled across it relentlessly, closing in and pressing her back against the door.
 She squealed, thrusting out her hands and trying to stop herself getting crushed, but she found only nothingness.

 Something groped at her hand in the darkness.
 Fingers.
 Clammy, dead fingers.
 It was her mother, her face white with agony.
 Helplessness filled Aira.
 She wanted to save Freya, to take away her pain, but she could do nothing.
-Freya’s untimely death in childbirth had cursed her to be a banshee.
+She could not bear knowing that Freya’s untimely death in childbirth had cursed her to be a banshee.